 Reading Skills and Note-taking

-The Reading Skills and Note-taking course runs for 5 weeks and aims to improve the efficiency and effectiveness with which students deal with academic texts.
+The Reading Skills and Note-taking course runs for 4 or 5 weeks and aims to improve the efficiency and effectiveness with which students deal with academic texts.
 Strategies will be introduced and practiced to enable students to gather and keep information more successfully.
 The course will be very practical and will maintain relevance by encouraging students to use material from their own academic studies as a basis for the classes.
+The course will be delivered online in term 1 of 2020.
+There will be a mixture of asynchronous self-study (for 1-2 hours per week approximately) and one hour synchronous live sessions using Collaborate on BLE.

 Areas covered will include: